mediadrop/mediadrop/doc/install/index.rst

 Step 2: Install MediaCore
 -------------------------
+There are two main ways to get MediaCore:

 a. **For most users**, you should `download the latest official release of Mediacore <http://getmediacore.com/download>`_ from our site.